Daisy School

+History

+The school was established in 2040 BS (c.
+1984).

 It has introduced to teach science in +2 level since 2014 (2071 BS) with experienced faculties.
 It is one of the best and ranking schools in Chitwan as well as in Nepal.
-Last year it has organized the annual science fest Drishya 2072, which is an exclusively new program in Nepal.
+Last year it organised the annual science fest Drishya 2072, which is an exclusively new program in Nepal.